 Karina and Danny have been practicing flexible education with their two daughters since 2019.

-The educator is an expert in the global development of children up to the age of 12, as well as in pedagogical techniques favouring rich social interactions.
+Manon, the educator, is an expert in the global development of children up to the age of 12, as well as in pedagogical techniques favouring rich social interactions.
 The main role of the educator at Jardin Urbain LC is to accompany the children through their daily activities, modelling an active participation and offering support to the teacher.

 In a family practicing a form of education without school, parents are in charge of their children’s education.
 Their role is to create and put in place a learning project with their children, and to follow their progress carefully in order to ensure a healthy and balanced development according to their family values.
 Jardin Urbain LC offers activities that can be part of the learning project elaborated by the family.
 The parents submit their learning project to the Ministry of Education and are assigned a ressource person who will accompany them along their children's educational paths and offer support whenever needed.